Tims Traveling Circus

 How Did I Get Here

 When I retired in 2014 I had all kinds of things…two homes…properties in Florida and North Carolina…and all the trappings many of us have.
 All accumulated over 62 years of working, saving, and building.
 One day in 2018 I was sitting on the porch at my home in NC and realized I really wasn’t that happy.
 I was spending tons of money supporting everyone but myself…the insurance people, yard people, tax people, roofing people, people and people and people.
 All so I could maintain and keep all the stuff working.
 That’s when I decided to cash it all in and start supporting myself.
 I had Social Security income, a nice pension from my time in Law Enforcement, savings, and investments (I’m an Apple stockholder among others).
 And…most importantly I was completely out of debt.
 Everything that didn’t make me happy was sold, given away, or thrown away.
 When I was all done it felt wonderful.
 I only kept the condo in Fl as my Legal Domicile as the taxes there are a well under control.
-I bought a brand new van and hit the road…life is good.
+I bought a brand new van, converted it into a nice camper (the link to the build is below), and hit the road…life is good.

 Travel Videos and Stories